Threading in C#

 }

-Interlocked’s mathematical operations are restricted to Increment, Decrement and Add.
-If you want to multiply—or perform any other calculation—you can do so in lock-free style by using the CompareExchange method (typically in conjunction with spin-waiting; this is an advanced concept).
+Interlocked’s mathematical operations are restricted to Increment, Decrement, and Add.
+If you want to multiply — or perform any other calculation — you can do so in lock-free style by using the CompareExchange method (typically in conjunction with spin-waiting).
+We give an example in the parallel programming section.

 Interlocked works by making its need for atomicity known to the operating system and virtual machine.

-Interlocked’s methods have a typical overhead of 50ns—half that of an uncontended lock.
+Interlocked’s methods have a typical overhead of 10 ns — half that of an uncontended lock.
 Further, they can never suffer the additional cost of context switching due to blocking.
-The flip side is that using Interlocked within a loop with many iterations can be less efficient that obtaining a single lock around the loop (although Interlocked enables greater concurrency).
+The flip side is that using Interlocked within a loop with many iterations can be less efficient than obtaining a single lock around the loop (although Interlocked enables greater concurrency).

 LINQPad